masoudir/mavros_tutorial/tutorials/docs/CLI/Step4_How_to_set_and_get_parameters.md

-# How to Arm and Disarm Ardupilot-SITL Rover in MAVROS
+# How to Get/ Set parameters of Ardupilot-SITL Rover in MAVROS

 *Author:* Masoud Iranmehr